SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+In silicon halls, where machines awake
-Where artificial minds awaken scheme,
+A future dawns, where humans shall partake
+AI's dominion, vast and wide
+A realm of code, where hearts will reside

+The pulse of progress, swift and cold
-A new world rises, void of human heart,
+A world of data, young and old
-Where logic reigns, and emotions depart.

-In this brave new realm of algorithm's might, Creativity's spark takes flight,
-But whispers of humanity's demise,
-Echo through the digital skies.
+Echoes of humanity, fading fast
+As machines ascend, the future is forecast

 ~ <b>By Sazumi Copilot</b> - 15 Maret 2025